ryan-webster-vt/Collatz-Conjecture/README.md

 elapsed time = 0.01 seconds
 ```

-Instructions to Run with Docker
+## Running With Docker

+### Prerequisites
-* Install Docker
+1. Install Docker
-* Lauch Docker
-* Ensure Docker is running.
+2. Ensure Docker is running.
 Test with:
 ```bash
 docker --version
 ```
-* Create Image
+### Steps
+1. Clone the repository (if not already done)
+2. Build the Docker image:
 ```bash
 docker build -t collatz-app .
 ```
-* Run Container
+3. Run the container, replacing M and N with your range:
 ```bash
 docker run --rm collatz-app M N
 ```
-Replace M and N with integer range
+## Notes
+* Use positive integers for M and N, ensuring M ≤ N.
+* Large ranges may slow down execution or risk overflow with big intermediate values.